strategy-coach/spry/support/assurance/e2e-prime/README.md

 ./spryctl.ts ls breadcrumbs     # list all discovered files that have route annotations as breadcrumbs

 # emit SQL
-./spryctl.ts sql head           # TODO: generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./spryctl.ts sql tail           # TODO: generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./spryctl.ts sql sqlpage-files  # TODO: generate the INSERT SQL DML for sqlpage_files contents
+./spryctl.ts sql head           # generate the SQL (usually DDL or DML, not SQL) that go before sqlpage_files inserts ./spryctl.ts sql tail           # generate the SQL (usually DDL or DML, not SQL) that go after sqlpage_files inserts ./spryctl.ts sql sqlpage-files  # generate the INSERT SQL DML for sqlpage_files contents ./spryctl.ts sql deploy         # generate the full deployment package (all the above)

 # deployment
 # generates all "head", sqlpage-files, *.auto.json, and "tail" SQL to STDOUT